 Jeffrey Mecaskey has more than 35 years’ experience in health and political economics, health policy, and management.
 Jeffrey has consulted and worked in Africa, Asia, Europe, and North America.
 He has led major research programmes related to results-based financing, global health security, and the role of non-state actors in global health.
 Previous roles include: Senior Advisor to EU-SIGN, strengthening health sector governance in Nigeria; Head of Health for Save the Children UK; and, Managing Director of Health Partners International.
 He is a Fellow of the Faculty of Public Health at the Royal College of Physicians and Surgeons.
 His qualifications include a D.S. in Health Economics and an M.S. in Health Policy and Management, both from the Harvard School of Public Health.

 Elodie Brandamir - Deputy Team Leader

-TDDA works through experts on the ground who provide technical assistance in each of our six focus countries.
+TDDA works through experts on the ground who provide technical assistance in each of our five focus countries.
 Their role combines technical, managerial and operational responsibilities.
-They also liaise with national stakeholders including WHO/AFRO, Ministries of Health, and civil society organisations, working collaboratively to achieve our shared goals.
+They also liaise with national stakeholders including WHO/AFRO, Ministries of Health, and civil society organizations, working collaboratively to achieve our shared goals.